ThreadsAndBeads/FrontEnd/README.md

 - Create an online store with customizable product listings.
 - Manage orders easily with a drag-and-drop interface.
 - Receive notifications for new orders and updates.
+- Become a top seller by fulfilling numerous orders and gaining recognition in the marketplace.

 ### For Customers: